-Julie Kim, the Montessori-trained kindergarten teacher here at Willow, has a deep understanding of how children learn best.
-Ask Julie about the method behind her lessons, and she will likely say that it starts with constructivist theory.
+Willow’s Montessori-trained kindergarten teachers have a deep understanding of how children learn best.
+Ask our teachers about the method behind their lessons and they may tell you it starts with constructivist theory.
 What’s that?

 Constructivist theory suggests that, as humans, we construct knowledge and form meaning based on the connections we make between new information and what we already know.
 When we make those connections ourselves – versus having them handed to us – true learning occurs.

-Julie helps her young students make those connections by really getting to know each child.
-She sees how each kindergartener reacts to new information, listens to what they already know, and observes and enjoys their individual personalities.
-With this insight, she helps figure out what ways of learning work best for each child.
+Our kindergarten team helps young students make those connections by really getting to know each child.
+Willow teachers see how each kindergartener reacts to new information, listen to what they already know, and observe and enjoy their individual personalities.
+With this insight, our teachers help figure out what ways of learning work best for each child.

-Learning in Julie’s classroom is a constant process of discovery.
+Learning in our kindergarten classrooms is a constant process of discovery.
 It’s a playground where new ideas can be tested and there’s always something just-right for you to work on in every subject.
-Willow’s kindergarten classroom is a fertile ground for making and exploring connections, and therefore, a place of true learning.
+Willow’s kindergarten classrooms are fertile ground for making and exploring connections, and therefore, a place of true learning.

 Learning Through Play